daysofwonder/asmodeenet_widgets_js/README.md

 ### Widgets list

-- `User activities` (of the current connected user or the public activities of another user). if userProfile.id is worth `'me'`, the widget is usable only in `logged` mode, if it's worth a user ID, could be used in `logged` and `unlogged` mode.
+- `User activities` (of the current connected user or the public activities of another user). if userProfile.id is set to `'me'`, the Widget is usable only in `logged` mode.
+If it's set to a user ID, it can be used in `logged` and `unlogged` modes.
     - `name`: `user-activities` *(mandatory)*
     - `options`:
         - `userProfile`: {id: ['me' OR user ID]} *(mandatory)*